 You’ll Be a Hero to a Deserving Pet

 Many senior dogs spend a long time in the shelter and may become depressed.
 Some have been separated from long-term homes that were unable to care for them.
-Adopting a senior dog saves lives, and they repay it with kindness and gratitude.
-For more inspiration, read about these lucky senior dogs who found security and love.
+Adopting a senior dog saves lives, and they’ll repay it with kindness, gratitude, and love.

 Help Rescue Animals